CDonnerer/xgboost-distribution/README.rst

 After fitting, we can predict the parameters of the distribution for new data.
-This will return a namedtuple of numpy arrays for each parameter of the distribution (note that we use scipy naming conventions for the parameters, e.g.
+This will return a namedtuple of numpy arrays for each parameter of the distribution (note that we use scipy naming conventions, see e.g.
 `scipy.stats.norm`_):

 .. code-block:: python